poems Books of Suzanne Cleary Available for Sale

 worth knowing.
 My only advice for your poems, Russell:

-Did you know that’s no longer copyrighted?
+Did you know that song is no longer copyrighted?
 Five years ago,

 U. S. District Court Judge George H. King ruled